How to Monitor Employee Internet Usage Legally and Effectively

 Additional procedural requirements DPIA / union or works council

-• Document the purpose: Monitoring must be tied to a clearly documented business purpose.
+• Document the purpose: Tie monitoring to a written business reason.

-• Control access: Monitoring data should be restricted to authorized roles.
+• Limit access: Restrict log access to authorized roles.

-8 Steps to Monitor Employee Internet Usage Effectively
+8 Steps to Set Up Compliant Internet Usage Monitoring

 1. Define Monitoring Scope and Purpose